w3c/wai-media-guide/transcripts.md

 ### Provide a Descriptive Transcript for Your Videos
 {:.no_toc}

 We strongly recommend that you provide descriptive transcripts, even though they are not required to meet most minimum accessibility standards.
 Descriptive transcripts are needed by people who are Deaf-blind and others.
 (A bit more justification is in the Planning page: [Descriptive Transcripts](/design-develop/media/planning/#descriptive-transcripts).)
-And descriptive transcripts <strong>are easy and inexpensive to make</strong> using captions and audio description that you already have to meet Level AA &mdash; as explained on this page.
+And **descriptive transcripts are easy and inexpensive to make** using captions and audio description that you already have to meet Level AA, as explained on this page.

 ## Process - Skills and Tools